ume05rw/AspNetCore.WithFrameworkSource.All.2.0/README.md

-Asp.NetCoreWithFrameworkSource.Core2.0
+AspNetCore.WithFrameworkSource.All.2.0
 ====

-Sample project with ASP.Net Core framework source code.
+Sample project with ASP.Net Core framework source codes.

 ## Description
+Do you want to read the framework source code, and deepen your understanding, like scripting languages such as PHP, Python, Ruby, Javascript?
 This is a ASP.Net Core template project that switched reference NuGet-packages to framework source codes.
 All projects sources included in this solution can rewrite, build, run, break, step-in.